Wynntils/Reference/README.md

 well as technical limitations.

 * `materials/materials.json`: This file is a modified version of https://raw.githubusercontent.com/PrismarineJS/minecraft-data/master/data/pc/1.12/items.json.
 It is used to convert old material ids to the new material name system in Artemis.

+* `lootruns/lootrun_tasks.json`: The data for this file can be collected with `LootrunBeaconLocationCollectorFeature` in Artemis.
+Data is processed by the script found at `https://github.com/Wynntils/Data-Storage/blob/master/scripts/merge_lootrun_data.py`.